melbourne-eresearch/swarm-apl-deploy/README.md

 ### Ansible vault password

-Sensitive data (such as SSL certificate and passwords) are encrpyted with Ansible vault.
+Sensitive data (such as SSL certificate and passwords) may be encrpyted with Ansible vault.
 Vault password is required to decrept these data during the deployment.

 ## Deployment